freddydumont/tic-tac-toe/README.md

 freeCodeCamp advanced front end development project.
 Made with React + Redux, and other packages from the React ecosystem.

-Using [Typed.js](https://github.com/mattboldt/typed.js/) for the text effects.
+Using [Typed.js](https://github.com/mattboldt/typed.js/) for the text effects and this [API](https://github.com/jasonrobertfox/tictactoe) for the tic tac toe algorithm.

 https://freddydumont.github.io/tic-tac-toe/